zmukry/learn_appium/README.md

 9. Install Appium Server and Appium Inspector

 ### Appium Inspector
-Appium Inspector is a GUI assistant tool for Appium, providing visual inspection of the application under test.
+Appium Inspector is a GUI assistant tool for Appium https://github.com/appium/appium-inspector, providing visual inspection of the application under test.
 It can show the application page screenshot along with its page source, and includes various features for interacting with the app.

 ### Test Framework
 This basic Mobile Test Automation project is a Maven Java project, and contains only Appium Java-Client and JUnit5 dependencies.
+Testing App used in this Project can be downloaded from https://github.com/webdriverio/native-demo-app/releases.